-Warmly-spiced vegan sweet potato pie with grain-free pie crust.
-A healthful plaeo-friendly holiday dessert.
+Chai-Spiced Vegan Sweet Potato Pie.
+This warmly-spiced vegan sweet potato pie with grain-free pie crust is a healthful paleo-friendly holiday dessert.

 Essentially, we’ve got crust options.

 Moving right along.

 I chai spiced the crap out of this sweet potato, because I love all-things cinnamon, nutmeg, cardamom, and cloves.

 For those of you who prefer a less spicy experience, feel free to scale the spices way down, or even omit some of them.
 Just be sure to serve the pie with homemade coconut milk whipped cream to land the deal on the whole shebang.